Detroit Lions player has doubled his money in 8 years by investing 70% of his NFL salary

-Detroit Lions safety Glover Quin is in the fourth year of his five-year, $23.5 million contract.
-But by living on just 30% of that salary and investing the other 70%, Quin has managed to double his money in just eight years.
+Detroit Lions safety Glover Quin is currently in his fourth year of a five-year, $23.5 million contract.
+But by living on just 30% of that salary and investing the other 70%, Quin has managed to double his money.

 “To sit here and say I’ve played for eight years and made this much money, I was in a couple investments for five years and kind of made the same amount of money,” Quin told ESPN.
 “It’s kind of like having a double NFL career, you know.”

 Whereas so many professional athletes blow through their huge contracts and quickly go broke, Quin has set himself up nicely for the future.
-He majored in business at the University of New Mexico, and he told ESPN that even living on 30% of his salary still felt like a ton of money to him.
+He majored in business at the University of New Mexico, and explained to ESPN that even living on just 30% of his salary still felt like a ton of money to him.

 “I like to call it tunnel vision.
 It’s not good to have tunnel vision on the field, because you need to know what’s going on around you, but when you’re in life, especially in this field, you need to have tunnel vision, because you see so many guys around you buying cars, buying jewellery, doing this, spending money, talking about the money that they spend.